DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/10 Encoding User Input.md

         },
         methods: {
             handleSubmit(e) {
+                // ...
-                // Encode the editorValue variable here with your favorite sanitizing tool before sending them to the server
+                // Encode editorValue here with your favorite sanitizing tool before sending this value to the server
+                // ...

                 e.preventDefault();
             }